CarlosJesusGH/GraphFusion/README.md

 # GraphFusion
-An Intuitive Web-Based Graph Analytics, Fusion, and Visualization Tool
+An Intuitive Graph Analytics, Data Fusion, and Visualization Tool